alvaroaleman/openshiftci-inspector/README.md

 You can launch the MySQL database and Minio (S3) server using [docker-compose](https://docs.docker.com/compose/install/).
 (This should work with Podman too.)

 ### Running the scraper

-Once you have a have a MySQL and Minio up and running you can run [cmd/scrape.go](cmd/scrape) using the following command:
+Once you have a MySQL and Minio up and running you can run [cmd/scrape.go](cmd/scrape) using the following command:

 ```bash
 export MYSQL_HOST=127.0.0.1